Social Engagement: High

 What’s What: People who have served deserve the best of everything.
 You can give of yourself to try to make that closer to reality.
 Can you think of a more fulfilling way to spend your time?
 We’re not sure that we can….

-Amava Take: Whether or not you’ve served yourself or love someone who has, there aren’t enough ways to thank people who have protected and defended the freedom of others.
+Amava Take: Whether or not you’ve served yourself or are personally connected to someone who has, there aren’t enough ways to thank people who have protected and defended the freedom of others.
 You can spend holiday time with some real-life heroes, do some gardening, house painting or driving for a Veteran in your community, or help a Veteran archive his or her personal story of service, among other things.

 From the Front Lines: